The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Introduction

-In \resec{calcingred}, we describe the ingredients for the corresponding computations in the case of \emph{infinite} virtually cyclic subgroups.
-In \resec{kthb4St}, we use the results of the previous sections to develop a specific example, namely $B_4(\St)$.
-This group has several striking properties, one being that it contains a finite normal subgroup isomorphic to the quaternion group of order $8$, this being a consequence of~\cite[Theorem~1.3(3)]{GG3}, and another that it is itself isomorphic to an amalgamated product of the generalised quaternion group of order $16$ and the binary tetrahedral group, the amalgamation being along this normal subgroup (see \repr{b4amalg}).
+The aim of the remaining two chapters is to determine the lower algebraic $K$-theory of $\Z[B_{4}(\St)]$.
+We study the case of $B_4(\St)$ in detail and show how the algebraic and geometric features of this group interact, thus allowing us to compute its lower $K$-groups.
+In preparation for the explicit computations in \rechap{kthb4St}, in \rechap{b4s2}, we describe the ingredients for the corresponding computations in the case of \emph{infinite} virtually cyclic subgroups.
+We start by recalling some basic facts about the group $B_{4}(\St)$ in \resec{gensB4}.
+One striking property, which was proved in~\cite[Theorem~1.3(3)]{GG3}, is that it possesses a finite normal subgroup isomorphic to the quaternion group of order $8$.
+This enables us to show in \repr{b4amalg} that $B_{4}(\St)$ is an amalgamated product of the generalised quaternion group of order $16$ and the binary tetrahedral group, the amalgamation being along this normal subgroup, from which we deduce in \rerem{b4S2hyperbolic} that it is hyperbolic in the sense of Gromov.
+In \resec{maxvcb4}, we determine the isomorphism classes of the maximal virtually cyclic subgroups of $B_{4}(\St)$ in \reth{maxvcb4}, and in \resec{conjclmaxvc}, we show that there are an infinite number of conjugacy classes for each of the isomorphism classes of the infinite maximal virtually cyclic subgroups.
 These properties aid greatly, not just in the computation of the $K$-groups of the virtually cyclic subgroups of $B_{4}(\St)$ and of the corresponding Nil groups, but also to exhibit an appropriate universal space referred to in~(\ref{it:univspace}) above.
-We study the case of $B_4(\St)$ in detail and show how the algebraic and geometric features of this group interact, which allows us to construct its Whitehead group and lower $K$-groups.
-Our computations show that both $\wh{B_4(\St)}$ and $ \widetilde{K}_0(\Z[B_4(\St)])$ are infinitely-generated Abelian groups.
-Indeed, each of these groups contains (infinite) direct sums of infinitely-generated Abelian $2$-groups.
-In contrast, we shall see that $K_{-1}(\Z[B_4(\St)])\cong\Z\oplus \Z_2$.
-The existence of torsion here is once more a new development compared with the families of groups considered in~\cite{JLMP,LO,LMO}.
-We sum up these results as follows: \begin{thm} The group $B_4(\St)$ has the following Whitehead and lower algebraic $K$-groups: